There’s a new fitness revolution going on in the U.S.!

 The combination of exercising and socializing can be a double-dose of good stimulus for your mood.
 You get in good shape and enjoy camaraderie.

 Of course, it’s good to cross train by mixing in strength training during the week and it’s good to get some of your runs in on a treadmill to mix things up.

 At Home Fitness consultant Aaron Dorksen’s blog deals with a variety of fitness topics, ranging from workout tips, motivational ideas and feature stories on how exercise impacts people’s lives.
+Consult a doctor before making any significant changes in your exercise routine or diet.
 E-mail him with comments, questions or ideas for future blogs at firstname.lastname@example.org